WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Ubiquitous Language

-^ DDD introduces the concept of the Ubiquitous Language.
-Ubiquitous Language is a set of terms and concepts that are central to the domain being modelled.
-These are concepts that are well understood by the domain experts.
+^ Common language is the Ubiquitous Language.

+^ Set of concepts in the domain understood by experts.
-^ When building software using DDD, our code should reflect the ubiquitous language.
-We should try to use the same names in our code that are being used by the domain experts.

-^ A key goal in DDD is creating a model that we can talk about with our Domain Experts.
-We want those experts to be able to understand us when we talk about the model because if they understand the model then they can potentially point out places where the model doesn't correctly reflect the domain.

-^ This means that when we build software using Domain Driven Design we want to avoid vague terms like "entity", or "process", or "action", unless they are part of the domain.
-Sometimes it is necessary to create higher level abstractions and this may necessitate introducing words or concepts that are not part of the standard domain, but there needs to be an agreement between the domain experts and the technical experts about what those abstractions represent.
-These can then become part of the ubiquitous language that is used by both groups.
+^ Code should reflect the domain model.

+^ We want to be able to talk to Domain experts about the model.

+^ Avoid vague terms like "entity" or "process" or "action".

 - A common language that can be used by domain experts and technical experts
 - Reflected in the software model